Your Daily Movement “Vitamins”: Stay Mobile with this Simple Daily Exercise Routine

 Livestream Pilates Class

-Over the last few weeks, we have seen our in-studio community successfully transition to an online community.
-We closed the physical doors to the studio on March 16 and started offering online fitness classes the very next day.
+During the pandemic, we saw our in-studio community successfully transition to an online community.
+We closed the physical doors to the studio on March 16, 2020 and started offering online fitness classes the very next day.
 MOVE trainers are now livestreaming over 50 classes every week.
 With our expanded schedule we hope that our MOVE community will spread the word about MOVE to friends and family across the country.
 Our lineup includes not only all levels of Pilates but also barre, yoga, GYROKINESIS®, the Franklin Method, and HIIT classes.
 We are fully committed to our online livestream classes and to keeping our community moving at home for the foreseeable future.

 We all love the fancy machines we have in the studio, but you don’t need expensive equipment to practice Pilates at home.
 When Joseph Pilates created Pilates in the early 1920s he was focused simply on the body and breathwork.
 The Pilates equipment came years after the Pilates matwork.